dpudelko/alpine-template/README.md

 # alpine-template
-This is an AlpineJS ready-to-go template
+This is an AlpineJS ready-to-go template, clean and with tailwind.css on tht boat